1) To be able to apply the primary theories of small group communication

 - Culminates in your well supported opinion of the theory and its potential uses

 Channel exercise report.
-This paper requires two steps: 1) participate in a FTF (in class), chat (during class time) and discussion forum (during that week) to solve three different but similar types of problems as a group; then, 2) using participant observation methods (participate and try to observe at the same time), analyze, compare and evaluate the channel of communication for solving problems in groups.
+This paper requires two steps: 1) remember one of the FTF (in class) discussons you had with this group, participate in a synchronous online discussion via WebEX (during class time - you may use cameras or just chat depending on the technology you have available and your bandwidth) and a separate discussion via the discussion forum in Blackboard (during that week that should end no later than April 1st) to solve different but similar types of problems as a group; then, 2) using participant observation methods (participate and try to observe at the same time), choose EITHER a particular theoretical lens OR a specific observational method (Bales Interaction Process Analysis, Competent communicator, or SYMLOG) analyze, compare and evaluate the channel of communication for solving problems in groups.
 What are the advantages and disadvantages of each channel of communication for this type of process?
 Is there a particular kind of group situation where you feel one channel is superior to the other two (please don’t state the obvious of when people in the group are not in geographic proximity).

 Group assignments 40% Social science research example and explanation